wkumari/draft-harkins-owe/README.md

    Parameter element.

-   For interoperability purposes, a compliant implementation MUST support group nineteen (19), a 256-bit elliptic curve group. [ TODO: what to do if the AP doesn't like the client's chosen group? ]
+   For interoperability purposes, a compliant implementation MUST support group nineteen (19), a 256-bit elliptic curve group.
+If the AP does not support the group indicated in the received 802.11 association request it MUST respond with an 802.11 association response with a status code of seventy-seven (77) indicating an unsupported finite cyclic group.
+A client that receives an 802.11 association response with a status code of seventy-seven SHOULD retry OWE with a different supported group and, due to the unsecured nature of 802.11 association, MAY request association again using the group which resulted in failure.
+This failure SHOULD be logged and if the client abandons association due to the failure to agree on any group, notification of this fact SHOULD be provided to the user.

+Harkins & Kumari         Expires April 30, 2017                 [Page 7]

+Internet-Draft      Opportunistic Wireless Encryption       October 2016

    Received Diffie-Hellman Parameter Elements are checked for validity upon receipt.
 For ECC, elements are checked by verifying that